 To diagnose knee pain that arises from stair climbing, a detailed health history assessment and physical examination are the initial steps.
 Delving into the patient’s past experiences with activities such as stair climbing can assist physicians in identifying possible root causes of their discomfort.

 For an exhaustive diagnosis, clinical examinations complemented by imaging methods are typically employed to precisely determine the cause of knee pain associated with climbing stairs.
-Now we will delve deeper into these diagnostic approaches.

 Treatment Options for Knee Pain When Climbing Steps